weberlab-hhu/Predmoter/README.md

 > "-" strand per read), so predictions are as well.
 If a fasta file is used the chosen
 > ``--subsequence-length``, default 21384 base pairs, needs to be divisible by the
 > model's step to the power of the number of CNN layers.
 This condition is fulfilled
-> by the provided models (TBA) and the default subsequence length.
+> by the provided models (https://github.com/weberlab-hhu/predmoter_models) and the
+> default subsequence length.

 **Command:**
 ```bash